-Sweet potatoes are whipped with pure maple syrup, creamy whole milk yogurt and a hint of orange zest to become a show-stopping side dish.
+Mashed Sweet potatoes are whipped with pure maple syrup, creamy whole milk yogurt and a hint of orange zest to become a show-stopping side dish for any meal.

 Our family goes through a lot of sweet potatoes.
 My kids love them, my husband loves them and I love them, too.
 Cheap, versatile and packed with health benefits, you really can’t go wrong with a sweet potato.